Entalpic/entaldocs/docs/source/index.rst

    self
    guide/index

-Welcome to the Entaldocs 🥳
+Welcome to the siesta 🥳

 This repository serves as both a tutorial for Python project documentation (including docstrings) **AND** a CLI tool to initialize a Python project with standard Entalpic initial setup.

 .. important::

-   ➡️ To learn how to use the ``entaldocs`` CLI, please refer to the API reference page: :py:mod:`entaldocs`.
+   ➡️ To learn how to use the ``siesta`` CLI, please refer to the API reference page: :py:mod:`siesta`.

    ➡️ For more information on how to write docstrings and documentation files like this one please refer to the :doc:`Docs Guide </guide/index>`.